airbytehq/airbyte/docs/using-airbyte/getting-started/readme.md

 - **Self-managed Airbyte**: can be deployed either locally or in an infrastructure you've set up.
 Our OSS can be used as a free Community product or implemented with support of Enterprise operations.

 :::tip
-If you are have already deployed Airbyte or signed up for Airbyte Cloud, and you're familiar with [Airbyte's core concepts](../../using-airbyte/core-concepts/), jump ahead to [Building Connections](../../cloud/managing-airbyte-cloud/configuring-connections.md).
+If you have already deployed Airbyte or you've signed up to use Airbyte Cloud, and you're familiar with [Airbyte's core concepts](../../using-airbyte/core-concepts/), jump ahead to [Building Connections](../../cloud/managing-airbyte-cloud/configuring-connections.md).
 :::

 ## Airbyte Cloud